ArthurClemens/polythene/packages/polythene-tabs/README.md

 ];
 ~~~

+The tab button option object will be passed to the [Button](../polythene-button) component, so you can use the button options too.

-Create a tab button row by passing the option object as a child node (or with option `content`):
+Pass the button Array to the tab component as a child node, or with option `content`:

 ~~~javascript
 import m from "mithril";